ERS Medical Privacy Notice

 We may also process sensitive classes of information that may include:

 This information will generally relate to our staff.
-In terms of patient information, information may include:
+In terms of patient information, information may include, but not be limited to:

 How will ERS Medical use information about you?